-Program fees were approved for study abroad programs in Summer 2010 and will continue for Summer 2011.
+Program fees were approved for study abroad programs in Summer 2012 and will continue for Summer 2013.
 Study abroad programs include Travel Study and Global Seminar Programs.

 Teaching assistant (TA) allocations are made using a model that is similar to the model used for the Fall, Winter, and Spring through a block allocation to the Department.
-Notification of preliminary TA allocations based on projected enrollments are sent to departments by June 6, 2011.
+Notification of preliminary TA allocations, based on projected enrollments, are sent to departments in June 2013.
 Additional funds from a reserve pool may be allocated to Departments whose actual enrollments substantially exceed their projected enrollments.
-The date for review of actual enrollments for first session is July 5 and August 8, 2011 for second session courses.